Select a state to find fishing and boating information:

-When you plan on fishing with light tackle and want to tie strong double line knot to connect your main fishing line to a leader, the spider hitch knot is one of the easiest fishing knots you can use.
+An effective knot for when you plan on fishing with light tackle and want to tie a strong double line knot to connect your main fishing line to a leader.

 You might be wondering; what is a spider hitch knot used for?
 The primary purpose of a spider hitch fishing knot is to create a strong doubled line connection when fishing with light tackle.
 Once tied, the spider hitch knot creates a loop that is used to connect your main line to your leader.